AkshayPatel03/AkshayPatel03.github.io/README.md

 <br>

 - An Experienced Penetration Tester
-- Self-tought SOC Analyst
+- Self-taught SOC Analyst
 - Currently Learning Python Automation for Cybersecurity and Vulnerability Scanning
-- Building and Practining Kali Linux Penetration Testing Tools in Kali Linux Virtual environment
+- Building and Practicing Kali Linux Penetration Testing Tools in Kali Linux Virtual environment
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://github.com/AkshayPatel03/Resume/blob/main/AkshayPatelCV.pdf)
+- I’m currently open for an internship or a new job opportunity, this is [my resume](https://github.com/AkshayPatel03/Resume/blob/main/AkshayPatelCV.pdf)

 <br><br>